jameshome/mira-light/README.md

 The Panel consists of a five position switch and a pair of rotary encoders with push buttons.

-An SVG of the panel useful for fabrication is included in the repository's `/hardware` directory.
+An SVG of the panel useful for fabrication and an example wiring schematic is included in the repository's `/hardware` directory.

+**Note**: The hardware is designed to work with a 12V marine power system, and addresses power management issues specific to that use case.
+Adapt to your own use case accordingly.

 ### Dimmer